-Enter your deposits for this guarter, including any overpayment from a prior quarter that you applied to this return.
+Enter your deposits for this quarter, including any overpayment from a prior quarter that you applied to this return.
 Also include in the amount shown any overpayment that you applied from filing Form 941-X, 941-X (PR), 944-X, or 944-X (SP) in the current quarter.
-Don't include any amount that you don't deposit because you chose to defer the employer share of social security tax.
-For more information about the deferral, see the line 13b instructions next.
-Also, don't include any amount you didn't deposit because you reduced your deposits in anticipation of the credit for qualified sick and family leave wages or the employee retention credit, as discussed in Notice 2020-22.
+Don't include any amount that you didn't deposit because you reduced your deposits in anticipation of the credit for qualified sick and family leave wages and/or the employee retention credit, as discussed in Notice 2020-22.